 POSSIBLE DETOUR – 4X4 DRIVE ONLY: Surtshellir is Iceland’s longest lava cave.
 It is a lava tube formed during a volcanic eruption when the lava started to cool on the surface, but there was still a hot “river” of molten rock flowing beneath it.
 When the lava flow stopped, the hot magma flowed away, leaving a hollow cave under the cool crust on the surface.
 If you’re interested, we recommend taking a guided cave tour for safety reasons (see the next entry).

 Driving there, you take route 518 from Húsafell for about 6 kilometres and then turn right on mountain road F578.

 Víðgelmir is Iceland’s biggest lava cave by volume, which formed in a similar way to Surtshellir.
 It’s an incredibly wide, tall cave which seemingly keeps going and going all the way to the centre of the earth.

-Unless you’re an experienced cave explorer, we definitely recommend taking a guided tour of the cave, which will also equip you with flashlights, helmets and such necessary safety equipment, and help you evaluate the safest and most suitable course in the cave.
-Aside from the safety issue, for ambitious spelunkers, it can be better to have a guide since they might be able to access deeper parts of the cave that travellers on their own can’t.
-You can either take a short, inexpensive tour of just the cave or do a longer tour which includes exploring the cave.
+Take a tour of the cave with an experienced guide, who will equip you with flashlights, helmets and such necessary safety equipment, and help you evaluate the safest and most suitable course in the cave.
+For ambitious spelunkers, you can ask the guide to take you to some of the deeper parts of the cave that travellers on their own can’t.
+You can either take a short, inexpensive tour of just the cave or do a longer tour, which includes exploring the cave.